DomtronVox/StaticFarmSite/src/documents/main_pages/LivestockGardianDogs.md

 <hr />

 LGDs watch over and protect your herd 365/24/7.
-They bark to warn of danger to the flock, scaring off or killing small predators and will fight any large predators that invade your pens.
+They bark to warn of danger to the flock, scaring off or killing small predators, and will fight any large predators that invade your pens.

 <hr />